xarray-contrib/xarray-simlab/doc/io_storage.rst

    distributed/cloud and database storage systems (see `storage alternatives`_ in zarr's tutorial).
 Note, however, that a few alternatives won't work well with xarray-simlab.
-For example, :class:`zarr.ZipStore` doesn't support feeding a dataset once it has been created.
+For example, :class:`zarr.ZipStore` doesn't support feeding a zarr dataset once it has been created.

-Regardless of the chosen alternative, :meth:`xarray.Dataset.xsimlab.run` returns a ``xarray.Dataset`` containing the data (lazily) loaded from the zarr store:
+Regardless of the chosen alternative, :meth:`xarray.Dataset.xsimlab.run` returns a ``xarray.Dataset`` object that contains the data (lazily) loaded from the zarr
+store:

 .. ipython:: python

    out_ds

 Zarr stores large multi-dimensional arrays as contiguous chunks.
-Xarray keeps track of those chunks, which enables efficient, parallel post-processing or visualization via the dask_ library (see the `parallel computing with Dask`_ section in xarray's docs).
+When opened as a ``xarray.Dataset``, xarray keeps track of those chunks, which enables efficient and parallel post-processing via the dask_ library (see section `parallel computing with Dask`_ in xarray's docs).

 .. _`storage alternatives`: https://zarr.readthedocs.io/en/stable/tutorial.html#storage-alternatives
 .. _`parallel computing with Dask`: http://xarray.pydata.org/en/stable/dask.html